Frequently Asked Questions

 STUDENT: WHY IS IT SO IMPORTANT TO GO TO A SCHOOL INSIDE A REAL STUDIO?

 Great question.
-Learning from inside the actual environment where music gets made professionally is the best way to acquire industry skills, experience, and connections.
+Learning from inside the actual environment where music gets made professionally is a great way to acquire industry skills, experience, and connections.
 When it comes to getting a career in the music business, it’s smart to start out from inside the business.
 It’s what we’ve been doing for more than three decades and it works.
 Read about our ‘Disruptive Approach’